A Guide To What's Happening In Hong Kong

 At least to this point, foreign intervention has been limited to words of caution and condemnation.

-Most notably, President Trump, whose administration is embroiled in a deepening trade war with China, has encouraged Beijing to "work humanely with Hong Kong" and even suggested that Chinese leader Xi Jinping meet personally with the protesters.
+Most notably, President Trump, whose administration is embroiled in a deepening trade war with China, has encouraged Beijing to "work humanely with Hong Kong" and even suggested that Chinese President Xi Jinping meet personally with the protesters.

-Chinese officials have bristled suggestions such as these, repeatedly asserting that "Hong Kong affairs are entirely China's internal affairs" and that, effectively, the rest of the world needs to mind its own business.
+Chinese officials have bristled at suggestions such as these, repeatedly asserting that "Hong Kong affairs are entirely China's internal affairs" and that, effectively, the rest of the world needs to mind its own business.

 This isn't the first time Hong Kong has seen this kind of unrest, is it?

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.